Announcement Type: New.

 Catalog of Federal Domestic Assistance (CFDA) Number: 10.608.

-A. Authority: The MFFAPP uses the authority of the McGovern-Dole Program, which is authorized by the Farm Security and Rural Investment Act of 2002, as amended.
+A. Authority: The McGovern-Dole program is authorized by the Farm Security and Rural Investment Act of 2002, as amended.

 B. Type of Award: All awards will be made in the form of competitive grants.

 III.
 Eligibility Information

 For eligibility requirements, see the McGovern-Dole program regulations (7 CFR 1599.3).